 Another favourite, albeit a little less conventional is Kazuyoshi Miura in Japan.
-He’s 30 in the game but 54 in real life but is still turning out for Yokohama FC.
-275 appearances in 15 years does not exactly equate to being a regular any longer but at 53, I think it’s great he’s still trying.
+He’s 30 in the game but 55 in real life but is still contracted to Yokohama FC.
+He’s on loan in the Japanese 4th tier and still scoring goals but sadly did not make the 2022 World Cup squad.
+There’s always 2026.

 That’s it for the professionals though, previous stalwarts of this list such as Bywater, Hughes and Keane have all called it a day.
 I imagine there are a lot more at non-league level, such as Jamie Cureton who is player-manager at Enfield

 Roy Carroll was registered as a player for Dungannon Swifts but has since taken up a job with the Northern Irish FA, so the jury is out on that one.

 Do you know any more?
 Get in touch!